50.3 MB (1.6 MB compressed)

 JOHN T. ALESI / SCIENCE PHOTO LIBRARY JOHN T. ALESI / SCIENCE PHOTO LIBRARY

 Slipped discs in the lumbar spine.
-Labelled sagittal artwork (right) and corresponding MRI (magnetic resonance imaging) scans through the lumbar (lower back) spine showing slipped (herniated) discs.
-A normal sagittal lumbar spine is at left.
-These disc defects are a 5-millimetre posterior disc protrusion (L3-L4 joint) and a 3-millimetre disc bulge (L5-S1 joint).
-The disc defects are pressing on the cauda equina (nerves below the lower end of the spinal cord).
-The discs of fibrocartilage between each vertebra form joints that allow the spine to bend and flex.
+Labelled artworks and corresponding MRI (magnetic resonance imaging) scans through the lumbar (lower back) spine showing a disc bulge (L4-L5 joint, sagittal views at left only) and a slipped (herniated) disc (L5-S1 joint).
+The axial views (right) show the disc's pulpy interior (nucleus pulposus) protruding through the damaged outer ring (annulus fibrosus) and pressing on the cauda equina (nerves below the lower end of the spinal cord) and spinal nerve roots.
+The fibrocartilage discs between each vertebra form spinal joints that bend and flex.
 Spinal disc herniation can cause pain and in severe cases may require surgery.

 Model release not required.
 Property release not required.